tevenFr/dockerfiles/Symfonydev/readme.md

 ## Contributions

 I would appreciate contributions for this features :
-+mysql service start debugging - actualy not working with dockerfile +yours
++ mysql service start debugging - actualy not working with dockerfile
++ yours